 Conversation series: From risk to resilience: A health equity approach to pandemic preparedness, response and recovery

-The events will take place in English with English-language closed captioning and simultaneous interpretation in French.
+The events took place in English with English-language closed captioning and simultaneous interpretation in French.

 This webinar series is presented in partnership with the Office of the Chief Public Health Officer of Canada.